isomerpages/nlb-biblioasia/articles-archive/features/_posts/vol-16-iss-3-oct-dec-2020/2020-10-09-queenstown.md

 The packed reading room of Queenstown Branch Library, 1970s. <i>PictureSG, National Library, Singapore</i>.

 </div>

-The library’s popularity was evident in the snaking queues at the counter that formed on Saturdays as people borrowed and returned books.
-Additional staff had to be deployed to handle the crowd, many of them students in their early teens or younger.
-The library was so popular that by the end of 1972, it had achieved 97 percent of its membership target of 24,000.
-The number of books borrowed that year also saw a 15.9 percent increase to 1.76 million, compared with 1.5 million loans in 1971.[^15]

 Among those young bookworms was former Member of Parliament Chan Soo Sen. Chan remembered how he had been impressed when he visited the library for the first time as he had never seen so many books before.
 He said: “It was a nice environment.
 Near my place.
 Just walked five minutes from there.”[^16]